 We hold personal information in paper-based and electronic records and systems.

 Personal information collected in paper-based documents may be converted to electronic form for storage (with the original paper-based documents either archived or securely destroyed).

-The George Institute uses physical security and other measures to ensure that personal information is protected from misuse, interference and loss, and from unauthorised access, modification and disclosure.
+George Clinical uses physical security and other measures to ensure that personal information is protected from misuse, interference and loss, and from unauthorised access, modification and disclosure.

 Personal information held in paper-based form is generally securely stored at our offices, with archived records held at an external storage facility.
-Our databases and their contents remain at The George Institute and stay with data processors or servers acting on our behalf and responsible to us.
+Our databases and their contents remain at George Clinical and stay with data processors or servers acting on our behalf and responsible to us.

 We maintain computer and network security by using firewalls, user identifiers and passwords to control access to our computer system.

-We may disclose your personal information to our staff, related parties, and approved third parties (e.g. agents, service providers, collaborators and research partners) who are working on the study or research program for which your personal information was collected; but only to such persons who need to know.
 Our staff must comply with privacy and confidentiality terms as part of their employment with us.
-To be an approved third-party of TGI, that party must be subject to similar privacy and confidentiality laws, or have a professional and/or contractual obligation of confidence.
+To be an approved third-party of George Clinical, that party must be subject to similar privacy and confidentiality laws, or have a professional and/or contractual obligation of confidence.

 We may also disclose your personal information as directed or permitted by law or court order.

 Depending on the circumstances and the location where the study or research program is being conducted or coordinated, the above-mentioned may involve a cross-border disclosure.
 Our studies are often internationally based and our staff, agents, service providers, collaborators and research partners may be located overseas, e.g. Canada, the United Kingdom, the European Union, India and China.
 This will be explained in the study protocol and information documents.